DNA evidence found near scene of Charlie Kirk's shooting matches suspect, FBI director says

 Robinson was arrested late Thursday near where he grew up around St. George, in the southwestern corner of Utah between Las Vegas and Bryce Canyon and Zion National Parks.
 It's unclear whether he has an attorney who could speak on his behalf, and his family has declined to comment to the AP.

+Authorities also revealed Monday that a man arrested in the aftermath of the shooting was taken into custody because he yelled, “I shot him, now shoot me.”
+A probable cause statement said George Zinn later admitted that he only said that “so the real suspect could get away.”
+A voicemail message left after hours at the office of an attorney who represented Zinn for another case earlier this year was not immediately returned.

+Since the shooting, security experts have questioned the level of security at the event, including the number of officers and the decision to hold it outside.
+Kirk was known to prefer being as close to students as possible during his tour on college campuses, allowing him to strike up conversations with passersby.
+And with each stop, his level of protection varied greatly.

-Tributes to Kirk continue across the country.
+Tributes to Kirk continued across the country.
 A line of mourners wrapped around the Kennedy Center in Washington for a vigil Sunday, and there were moments of silence at several professional sporting events.

+On Monday, a massive American flag was hung from a walkway just above where Kirk sat before the shooting.
+Near a flower- and flag-adorned memorial for Kirk close to a university entrance, people had scrawled messages in chalk across the sidewalks — largely bible versus and exhortations to love intermingled with more severe messages.
+“Bullets can’t stop the truth,” exclaimed one.

 Vice President JD Vance, who counted Kirk as a close friend, served as a substitute host Monday on “The Charlie Kirk Show” on Rumble, a streaming platform.